How to Verify Funds on a Check

 What Do You Know?

 After you verify funds, you have more information, but you still can’t be certain that the check is good.
-At best, you might find out that there are sufficient funds available in the check writer’s account at the time of your phone call (or as of that morning).
+At best, you might find out that there are sufficient funds available in the check writer’s account at the time of your phone call (or at least as of that morning).
 So, what could go wrong?

 - The check writer can withdraw funds from the account before you deposit the check.